 Five-mile Sunset Bike Trail is part of the park’s nine mile designated bike route.
 Eight miles of off-road (mountain bike) trails are available (trail pass required).

 Seventy-five foot tower looms over 200 feet above the Green Bay waters.
 Offers extraordinary views of the park, Green Bay islands and Michigan shoreline.
 On May 20, 2015 the tower was closed for public use.
-Future options for a replacement viewing structure will be vetted through the Door County Property Master Plan process beginning in the fall of 2015.
+Eagle Tower was taken down on Sept.
+19, 2016.
+The Friends of Peninsula State Park and community members are raising funds for the tower’s reconstruction.

 The Park boasts an 18-hole course, one of the state’s most beautiful.
 Meals, rental carts, golf supplies and golf instructions are available at the clubhouse.
 A driving range is located on Hwy.
 42. The course is open daily early May to late October.
 Information regarding tee time reservations is available at the clubhouse.
 To reach the golf course, call (920) 854-5791 (May through October).